sagarsaija/shadcn-magic-aceternity-nextjs-typescript-boilerplate/README.md

+# Next.js Boilerplate with UI Libraries

-This is a Next.js boilerplate code with Aceternity UI, Magic UI, and ShadCn UI component library included.
+This is a Next.js boilerplate with Aceternity UI, Magicui, and shadcn/ui component libraries included.

 ## Getting Started